The period for the 2023/24 Mentoring and Development Programme is 3 April 2023 – 31 March 2024.

 How to register

-Mentees can register to join the programme here.
-Applications close on 31 January 2020.
 Once you have been accepted on to the programme, you will be contacted with instructions on how to proceed.
-You will also become a member of the Institute of Leadership and Management (TILM) and will be sent details to log in to their online portal.
+You will also become a student member of the Institute of Leadership and Management (TILM) and will be sent details to log in to their online portal.
 There is a wealth of resources on the TILM portal to help you through the programme.
 Mentees must be a member of the PMI throughout the duration of the programme.

 The PMI will assign you a mentor based on your profile.
-You and your mentor can agree to meet at a frequency of your choice during the 12 month programme, but we ask that meetings take place at least every two months.
+You and your mentor can agree to meet at a frequency of your choice during the 12-month programme, but we ask that meetings take place at least every two months.
 As well as meeting with your mentor, you will be required to complete the TILM MyLeadership Programme.
-You must complete a minimum of 5 components, including the self-awareness component and a minimum of 1 other component per dimension.
+You must complete a minimum of 10 components, including the self-awareness component and a minimum of 1 other component per dimension.

 Information for mentors